 Yes, leaving your wet clothes at the banks of the Nala Theertham is a mandated symbolic gesture of shedding your doshas.
 There are changing rooms available to switch into your fresh traditional attire before entering the main temple.

-Unlike other temples, it is a strict astrological rule that you should not carry any prasadam from a Shani temple back to your home.
-You must consume it entirely within the temple premises or distribute it outside.
+Unlike other temples, it is a strict astrological rule that you should not carry any prasadam (especially the sesame seeds or oil) from a Shani temple back to your home.
+You must consume it entirely within the Saneeswaran temple premises or distribute it outside.